Marquee Wedding Costs & Planning Guide

 Total Estimated Base £5,000-£15,000 £9,200-£31,000+

 As you can see, the marquee often exceeds venue costs before food, drink or entertainment.
-For a deep dive into each line item, see our guides on infrastructure and coordination.
+For a closer look at each line item, see our guides on infrastructure and coordination.

 The Corkage Offset